 • Launch 6 demo ETV promotion campaigns in Poland, Italy, Spain, France, Slovenia and Hungary

 • Elaborate ETV promotion guidance material based on the experiences and lessons learned from the demo campaigns and promote it towards other countries and organisations that would like to engage in ETV promotion

 ETV is a great scheme offering multiple benefits for diversified actors of EU, national, regional and even local level.
-It helps market innovations, guarantees green performance of technologies, facilitates implementation of environmental, climate and innovation policies, derisks investments and provides evidence in support of sustainable financing.
+It helps market ecoinnovations , guarantees support for proving their technical viability and environmental performance.
+It acilitates implementation of environmental, climate and innovation policies, helps derisking green investments and provides evidence in support of sustainable financing.

 LIFEproETV will reach these audience, bring them together and get engaged to jointly explore the potential of ETV and build its market acceptance and recognition.

 LIFEproETV will provide guidance and promote the opportunities and benefits of using ETV in public bidding and procurement to contracting entities e.g. municipalities and utilities and the tenderers.

 The purchasing power of public buyers represents 14% of the EU GDP.
 Therefore, the use of ETV in public procurement and innovation procurement is a strong driving factor for market recognition and acceptance of the scheme facilitating green finance.
 The EU Green Deal is empowering public buyers to receive trustworthy and relevant buying offer including information on the environmental performance of the product or technology.
 With Green Public Procurement criteria and targets to become mandatory for sectoral legislation and reporting, ETV definitely satisfies the requirements as a credible source of information providing both: a reliable proof of the technical and functional performance of a technology as well as its environmental performance.

 Mapping of ETV competition, synergies and recognition landscape